Skip to content

 Reedsy

-Reedsy is full of free and very informative resources related to all things books!
+Reedsy is full of free and informative resources related to all things books!
 Hover over the Connect option in the top menu to find services including editors, cover designers, marketing services, and more.
 Under the Blog option, you will find tons of articles, online courses, and informational videos about being an author.
 You can also sign up for their weekly writing prompts if you need help getting your creative juices flowing.
 And there are many other fun and free tools on the Reedsy website if you are willing to explore a little bit, but those mentioned above are my favorites.

 Vellum